F5Networks/f5-bigip-runtime-init/scripts/README_template.md

       ```
   * secret (Hashicorp Vault) - fetches secret from Hashicorp Vault using App Role authentication

     The following example uses the special value **data** in the field attribute to retrieve the entire secret response, which can then be referenced inside mustache handlebars inside the configuration.
-When referencing multiple secret values from a single response, this limits client requests to the Vault server to a minimum (you may also create a unique runtime parameter for each secret stored in Vault, using the provided examples):
+When referencing multiple secret values from a single response, this limits client requests to the Vault server to a minimum (you may also create a unique runtime parameter for each secret stored in Vault, using the provided examples).

+    **NOTE**: When the authBackend.secretId.unwrap attribute is set to **true** (recommended), the secretId value must be in the form of a wrapping token.
+F5 BIG-IP Runtime Init will unwrap this token to retrieve the actual secret ID.
+This eliminates the need to pass the secret ID in the declaration.
+See the Hashicorp Vault [documentation](https://learn.hashicorp.com/tutorials/vault/approle-best-practices#approle-response-wrapping) for more information.

       {{=<% %>=}}
       ```yaml
         runtime_parameters: